Details matter when it comes to ILT vaccination success

 Attention to detail is key to successfully vaccinating broiler flocks against infectious laryngotracheitis (ILT), according to a poultry health expert.

-Tim Cummings, DVM, senior technical services veterinarian, Zoetis, said managing ILT outbreaks can be a struggle for some producers.
+Tim Cummings, DVM, senior technical services veterinarian, Zoetis, said managing outbreaks in ILT in poultry can be a struggle for some producers.

 But with careful administration of vaccines — and paying close attention to flock reactions — it is possible to control outbreaks of the highly contagious virus.